darktable-org/dtorg/content/blog/2021-07-03-darktable-3.6/index.md

 The darktable team is proud to announce our second summer feature release, darktable 3.6.
 Merry (summer) Christmas!

-This is the first of two release this year and, from here on in, we intend to issue two new feature releases each year, around the summer and winter solstices.
+This is the first of two releases this year and, from here on, we intend to issue two new feature releases each year, around the summer and winter solstices.

 As usual, all of the new features are fully documented in the [user manual](https://darktable.org/usermanual/3.6/en).
 The manual is still English-only for now, but translations are in progress ([here](https://darktable-org.github.io/dtdocs/)) and an epub version is now available.